sorrel/minimal-mistakes/_pages/services.md

 All maintenance consultation visits are free.

-Plant suggestions & design and wildlife consultations are £20 per hour.
+Plant suggestions and wildlife consultations are £20 per hour.

 *Leaf and Seed are fully public liability insured for all of our work.*